prototyp3-dev/odds-and-evens/README.md

 ## Extra: Using Notices in Base Layer

 Unlike reports, notices are messages that once the epoch finishes, Cartesi Rollups framework create a proof so the information may be used in other contracts.
 The Odds and Evens DApp generates a notice once a game finishes to inform the winner.
-The Notice has the following

 To generate the notice proof, you can advance time in the local network and force the end of the epoch with the following command: